 Students wishing to enter NCC's Legal Assistant Program must have strong verbal and English writing skills.
 Students must be eligible for ENG 101 to register for Legal Assistant courses.
 Students who successfully complete this program will be awarded an Associate in Science Degree.Link to Legal Assistant Degree Program Checksheet

 NCC's Legal Assistant Certificate Program is designed for students who already have Associate Degrees or higher (with a minimum of 18 liberal arts credits).
 The program requires 30 credit hours of study and leads to a certificate for those who successfully complete their studies.Link to Legal Assistant Certificate Program Checksheet

 To learn more about the Legal Assistant Program, please call either the Admissions Office at (203) 857-7060 or the Coordinator at (203) 857-7152.

-All NCC Legal Assistant Program are members of this student club, which arranges yearly trips to the US Supreme Court, sponsors seminars and symposia on current issues, and provides a network for social and job placement opportunities.
-The Legal Assistant Society is a member of the Connecticut Association of Paralegals.
+All NCC Legal Assistant Program are members of this club, which sponsors seminars and symposia on current issues, and provides a network for social and job placement opportunities.